 Determine the Value of Non-Cash Items

 If you donate non-cash items such as inventory or intellectual property, you will need to determine the Fair Market Value of it.
 The IRS defines this as “the price that property would sell for on the open market.”
 IRS Publication 561 provides information on how to determine the value of donated property, taking factors such as cost or selling price, sales of comparable properties, replacement costs, and opinions of experts into account.

 Volunteer hours are not eligible for deductions.
 However, expenses related to volunteering such as parking, travel, supplies, etc. can be deducted.

 Record Your Contribution

 Records of the donation will need to include information such as the organization you donated to, the date of the donation, and the amount or value of the donation.
 Documents such as checks, bank statements, and receipts are good to keep since these will most likely include this information.
 For non-cash items, you will need to note the condition.

 Depending on the contribution and its value, you may need to provide more information.
 For example:

-Donations valued at $250 or more will need a written acknowledgement from the organization
+Donations valued at $250 or more will need a written acknowledgment from the organization

 Non-cash items valued over $500 will require a Form 8283